 The B2B buyer’s journey

-Before you can sell profitably in B2B, you need to understand who your target customer is and the buying route they typically take.
+To develop an effective B2B sales strategy, you need to understand who your target customer is and the buying route they typically take.
 Consider, for example, how each of these buyer’s journey stages might influence your sales and marketing activities.

 As you search for potential clients in the consideration stage, you should keep your entire range of products or services top-of-mind.
 That way, you’ll be able to examine the various ways in which they might meet the different needs of different prospects.
 Once you shift into selling mode during the decision stage, however, you’ll want to limit your focus to the solution that provides the best fit.